shajra/nix-example/README.md

 illustrates [a technique](#replace-literal) to address this problem.

-If you look at [./default.nix](./default.nix), you'll see that it references the "example-app" attribute in a set defined in [./build.nix](./build.nix#L61-L71).
+If you look at [./default.nix](./default.nix), you'll see that it references the "example-app-static" attribute in a set defined in [./build.nix](./build.nix#L61-L71).

 We could have built this explicitly with `nix-build`:

 ```
-example-nix$ nix-build --attr example-app ./build.nix
+example-nix$ nix-build --attr example-app-static ./build.nix
 /nix/store/sadnnm26mfddpdip7z75a33fg7k202xp-example-app-0.1.0.0
 ```